wvankoppen/Knowledge/Presentations/Stage management.md

 - -> Takeaway 3: Take the Redux principles to heart
 - -> Takeaway 4: Use the scalable, hierarchical power of the NgRx Store
 - -> Takeaway 5: Think about state scope
-- -> Takeaway 6: Use the flexibility and isolation of the ComponentStore
+- -> Takeaway 6: Use the flexibility and isolation of the NgRx ComponentStore